 - In the first step, tissue expanders are placed under the skin and remaining muscles of the abdomen.
-During office visits over the next 3 – 4 months, these tissue expanders are inflated with sterile saline.
+During office visits over the next three to four months, these tissue expanders are inflated with sterile saline.

-- Then during the second step, the tissue expanders are removed and the closure of the abdomen is performed.
+- During the second step, the tissue expanders are removed and the closure of the abdomen is performed.

 - Component separation – This is a surgery during which the various layers of the abdominal wall muscles and fascia are divided and then used to attempt closure of the abdomen.

 - Local or regional flap – Sometimes the abdominal defect is too large and complex to be closed using one of the above methods, so a local flap may be needed to achieve closure.
 This is when we take tissue from a nearby region to help with the defect; often, this is from the thigh.